-Example 1: The KFTC issued a corrective order to four mailorder businesses, for failing to provide proper information concerning the seller or failing to come up with ways so that consumers can review information concerning the seller, finding them to have breached the Electronic Commerce Act.
-The KFTC ordered the businesses to come up with specific standards to correct such breach and submit plans, which include the aforementioned standards on carrying out the Commission's corrective order.

-Example 2: Seven social media-based shopping malls were discovered to have induced consumers through deceptive ways, or obstructed consumers from cancelling their orders, which are acts prohibited by the Electronic Commerce Act, as well as breaching their duties to disclose their identity, products, transaction terms.
-The KFTC imposed a total of KRW 33 million as a penalty surcharge against these businesses.
+- Example 1: KFTC issued corrective order to four mail order businesses, for failing to provide proper information concerning the seller or failing to come up with ways so that consumers can review information concerning the seller, finding them to have breached the Electronic Commerce Act.
+The KFTC ordered the businesses to come up with specific standards to correct such breach and submit plans, which include the aforementioned standards, on carrying out the Commission's corrective order. - Example 2: Seven social media-based shopping malls were discovered to have induced consumers through deceptive ways, or obstructed consumers from cancelling their orders, which are acts prohibited by the Electronic Commerce Act, as well as breached their duties to disclose their identity, products, transaction terms and the KFTC imposed a total of KRW 33 million as penalty surcharge against these businesses.